Robertelving/DesignByContract2/README.md

 ## Purpose of the assignment
 We have a simple bank, that contains Customers and Accounts.
 Each Account is performing Movements, which the Bank-class controls in a double entry bookkeeping manner.

 Looking at situations happening in a Bank is a good example in the usage of contracts.
-In this assignment, we are using Code Contracts to enforce some rules, that should apply different places in the logic of the application.
+In this assignment, we are using Code Contracts for .net to enforce some rules, that should apply different places in the logic of the application.

 We will describe the practices we have used in our code in the next couple of sections.